Special Academic Programs

 To Harness, Retain, Understand, Sustain & Teach

 This program recruits boys in 5th through 12th grades from underrepresented groups into an 8-week summer-science camp.
-These projects use the community organizations to strongly encourage the engagement and participation of parents.
-This is the TWEFTH summer for the program, building on strong and successful years of academic interaction.
+These projects use community organizations to strongly encourage the engagement and participation of parents.
+This is the TWELFTH summer for the program, building on strong and successful years of academic interaction.
 THRUST is an eight-week program held on the Fisk University campus at the corner of 17th Ave.
-N. and Jackson St., offering applied/”hands-on” learning experiences which incorporates a deep relationship with a college environment.
-THRUST will operate from June 8th through July 31st.
-The full price per participant is only $600.00!
+N. and Jackson St., offering applied/”hands-on” learning experiences that incorporate a deep relationship with a college environment.

 Girls Using Scientific Tools for Opportunities

-GUSTO is a SSCDC (Spruce Street Community Development Corporation) endeavor concerned with providing enriching activities that expose students to—and prepares them for—careers in math and science disciplines.
+GUSTO is an SSCDC (Spruce Street Community Development Corporation) endeavor concerned with providing enriching activities that expose students to—and prepares them for—careers in math and science disciplines.
 A sibling program to THRUST, GUSTO is an 8-week summer program for girls entering grades 5 through high school, from schools and neighborhoods across Nashville, and offers instruction in math and the sciences through hands-on games and activities.
-GUSTO gives girls a head start in math and science, while fostering self-confidence and positive peer relationships.
-The 2015 GUSTO summer program for girls will be held at Spruce Street Baptist Church (located at 504 Spruce Street) from June 8th through July 31st.
-The full price per participant is only $600.00!
+GUSTO gives girls a head start in math and science while fostering self-confidence and positive peer relationships.

 Pre-College Summer Institute